CanelaSoftware/cassiaDB_docs/README.md

 Steps
 1. Open terminal and set path to gitHub repo for cassiaDB_docs
 2. Modify .md file in 'docs' folder in your favorite text or markdown editor

+Edit existing file
+3. Build changes to html folder with: 'mkdocs build' in terminal.
+4. Test updated file with: 'mkdocs serve' in terminal.
+5. Upload changed files to /var/www/docs/html/ on livecloud.io server

+Add new file
 3. If this is a new file, you will need to update mkdocs.yml
-4. Build changes to html folder with: 'mkdocs build' in terminal.
-If this is a new file then use: 'mkdocs build --clean'
+4. Build changes to html folder: 'mkdocs build --clean' in terminal.
-5. Test updated file with: 'mkdocs serve' in terminal
-6. Upload changed files to /var/www/docs/html/ on livecloud.io server
+5. Upload changed files to /var/www/docs/html/ on livecloud.io server